benjaminrogerlewin/tickit-front-end/tickit/README.md

 # Welcome To Tickit!
+**Tired of paying ridiculous fees just to attend your favorite event?
+Enter - Tickit!
+Our platform offers a convenient way to find and purchase tickets without all the bogus charges.
+From concerts and sporting events to theater and comedy shows, we've got you covered!
+Say goodbye to ticket fees and hello to a better way to experience live events with Tickit.** </br>
 ![Tickit](https://i.imgur.com/RZFjWPZ.png)
-**BLURB**
-blurb

 ## The Team

-We chose a fully collaborative experience where we were able to learn from and support each other throughout the full-stack process!
+We chose a fully collaborative experience where we were able to learn from and support each other throughout the full-stack process! </br>

 `Fernando Dorado` - [GitHub](https://github.com/lastnameisgold) | [LinkedIn](https://www.linkedin.com/in/fdorado/)<br/><br/>
 `Ben Lewin` - [GitHub](https://github.com/benjaminrogerlewin) | [LinkedIn](https://www.linkedin.com/in/benjaminrlewin/)<br/><br/>